dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

   - `minimumTlsVersion`: The minimum supported TLS version for the storage account.
 The default is `TLS1_2`.
   - `networkAcls`: The network ACLs for the storage account.
 The default is `{ defaultAction: 'Allow' }`.

 In addition to the storage account, it also provisions a blob container.

-The following role assignments are also added, where all roles are scoped to the storage account—and the roles are [built-in Azure role-based access control (Azure RBAC) roles](/azure/role-based-access-control/built-in-roles#storage):
+The following role assignments are added to the storage account to grant your application access.
+See the [built-in Azure role-based access control (Azure RBAC) roles](/azure/role-based-access-control/built-in-roles#storage) for more information:

 | Role / ID | Description |
 |------|-------------|